sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Code Maintainability](https://cloud.google.com/solutions/devops/devops-tech-code-maintainability)*

 ### Section 2.
 CONTINUOUS INTEGRATION AND DEPLOYMENT
+*Description: Learn about common mistakes, ways to measure, and how to improve on your continuous integration efforts.
+Best practices and approaches for deployment automation and reducing manual intervention in the release process.*

 Please rate how strongly you agree or disagree with the following statements.
 For the primary application or service my team works on: